ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 ### Protocol Dependencies

 - TCP for in-order, reliable transport.
-- A PKI trust store for certificate validation.
+- (Optionally) A PKI trust store for certificate validation.

 ## DTLS

 DTLS (Datagram Transport Layer Security) {{RFC6347}} is based on TLS, but differs in that it is designed to run over UDP instead of TCP.
-Since UDP does not guarantee ordering or reliability, DTLS modifies the protocol to make sure it can still provide the same security guarantees as TLS.
+Since UDP does not guarantee datagram ordering or reliability, DTLS modifies the protocol to make sure it can still provide the same security guarantees as TLS.
 DTLS was designed to be as close to TLS as possible, so this document will assume that all properties from TLS are carried over except where specified.

 ### Protocol Description

 The DTLS handshake in particular is modified from TLS to account for packet loss and reordering.
 Each message is assigned a sequence number to be used to reorder on the receiving end.
 If one peer has sent a handshake message and has not yet received its expected response, it will retransmit the handshake message after a configurable timeout.

 To account for long records that cannot fit within a single UDP datagram, DTLS supports fragmentation of records across datagrams, keeping track of fragment offsets and lengths in each datagram.
-The receiving peer will re-assemble records before decrypting.
+The receiving peer must re-assemble records before decrypting.

 DTLS relies on UDP's port numbers to allow peers with multiple DTLS sessions between them to demultiplex 'streams' of encrypted packets that share a single TLS session.

-Since datagrams may be replayed, DTLS provides anti-replay detection based on a window of acceptable sequence numbers.
+Since datagrams may be replayed, DTLS provides anti-replay detection based on a window of acceptable sequence numbers ((CITE: ESP)).

 ### Protocol Features